English 444: London Contemporary Theatre, or,

 What Do We Do When We Watch Theatre?

 The goal of this class is to make you more informed, confident and, especially, active participants in contemporary theatre.
 We will approach this goal in five ways.
 First, we will be seeing 5 theatrical productions during the course of the quarter, and discussing each of those productions both before and after we see them.
-Second, we will be reading parts of several of these plays before we actually see the production—thinking about possibilities for dramatic representations of what we read.
+Second, we will be reading two of these plays before we actually see the production, and thinking about possibilities for dramatic representations of what we read.
 Third, you will be writing about what you see.
-You’ll be keeping a theatre notebook as one part of your contribution to the formal work of the quarter, and I will be reviewing material from that notebook as you write it (more on the Notebook below).
-Fourth, we’ll be engaging in a range of informal dramatic exercises throughout the quarter, introducing you to a few theatrical techniques that will significantly increase your ability to “see” what’s happening on stage.
-And fifth and finally, we’ll be visiting a few physical sites with special importance to the history of drama in London.
-For this is the place, you guys!—this is for English-language theatre sacred ground of sacred grounds.
+You'll be keeping a theatre notebook as one part of your contribution to the formal work of the quarter, and I will be reviewing material from that notebook as you write it (more on the Notebook below).
+Fourth, we will be engaging in a range of informal dramatic exercises throughout the quarter, introducing you to a few theatrical techniques that will significantly increase your ability to “see ”what's happening on stage.
+And fifth and finally, we'll be visiting a few physical sites with special importance to the history of drama in London.
+For this is the place, you guys!
+This is for English-language theatre the sacred ground of sacred grounds.

 Structured writing for the course will be in the form of a Theatre Notebook.
-This should be loose-leaf rather than bound because you’ll be handing in assignments that will be returned to you for inclusion in the final notebook/portfolio.
-Assignments handed in week by week will be graded +, √, -; you will select one to rewrite/extend to hand in at midterm, and a second to rewrite/extend for the final Notebook review on or before July 21.
-At course end I’ll also ask you to do a 2-3 page Self-reflective essay to hand in with the notebook.
+This should be loose-leaf rather than bound because you'll be handing in assignments that will be returned to you for inclusion in the final notebook/portfolio.
+Assignments handed in week by week will be graded +, check, and —; you will attempt to synthesize these for your midterm, and then after more practice, you'll write a second for the final Notebook review on or before June 1.
+At course end I'll also ask you to do a 2-3 page Self-reflective essay to hand in with your portfolio/notebook.

 Course Grading: 350 Points, apportioned in the following way:

 Why so much writing?
-You will write a lot in this class, although in fact I’m asking for less than half of what I’d ask at home in Seattle.
+You will write a lot in this class, although in fact I'm asking for less than half of what I ask at home.
 Still, it may seem like plenty plus, so I want to explain why I ask it.

 Second, the writing you do will also prepare you for our (very limited) time together in class.
 With your having been actively engaged in writing, class sessions will move faster, group work will be more efficient, and every person in the class will actually be able to contribute to the whole.
 Our work will be more interesting because you will have made progress even before class begins.